marcus-castanho/spotify-playlist-guard-api/README.md

 All entities have routes for writing, reading, updating and deleting data related to it.
 The `User` entity, specifically, does not have a route for creation because this operation is performed during the first login of the user using the [Spotify OAuth2 authentication process](https://developer.spotify.com/documentation/general/guides/authorization/client-credentials/).
 Also, every time users log in, all their data (except the registered playlists) are automatically synced with the Spotify service and updated.

 ### Authentication
-This projects uses two strategies for authentication of its users: OAuth2 and JWT.
+This projects uses three strategies for authentication of its users and clients: OAuth2, JWT and API Key.

 #### OAuth2
 The OAuth2 strategy is used mainly for the authentication of active Spotify users every time they login to this application.